01 of 28

-How to Cover a Laminate Floor With Vinyl Wallpaper
+Cover a Laminate Floor With Vinyl Wallpaper

 We have no problem with renting unless you are stuck living with an eyesore entryway floor you cannot tear out.
 If that is your situation, it is time to rejoice.
-This idea by Medina at Grillo Designs shares how to hide an unattractive laminate floor with wallpaper — yes — wallpaper.
+This idea by Medina at Grillo Designs shares how to hide an unattractive laminate floor with wallpaper—yes—wallpaper.

 Unlike painting a wall a super dark color, her idea is 100 percent removable.
 So no worries about your security deposit.

 Medina says this project is best suited for small square footage.
-For best results use removable, peel and stick vinyl wallpaper.
+For best results use removable, peel-and-stick vinyl wallpaper.
 Vinyl is easy to clean and is far more resilient than other wallpaper materials.
-And unlike wallpapers that require a paste to hang, peel and stick options come with a sticky backing.
+And unlike wallpapers that require a paste to hang, peel-and-stick options come with a sticky backing.

-After Medina covered her entryway floor with wallpaper, she protected her new surface with fast drying, polyurethane with a satin finish.
+After Medina covered her entryway floor with wallpaper, she protected her new surface with fast-drying polyurethane with a satin finish.